jocelync-invisible/icu-length-of-stay-prediction/README.md

 ![Image](https://github.com/user-attachments/assets/eee96f23-0029-4477-acfa-8e3e84c92bec)

 Our Bayesian Neural Network shows that longer hospital stays are harder to predict accurately.
 The model's overall performance is limited (R-squared: 0.049), likely because of data volume.
-Despite this, the BNN helps doctors by showing not just how long a patient might stay, but also how confident we are in that prediction.
-This uncertainty information, shown through confidence intervals, works alongside our other models to help hospitals plan better.
+Despite this, the BNN's result still very useful for doctors because it shows not just how long a patient might stay, but also how confident we are in that prediction.

 ### Challenges and Model Comparison(1.5mins)